 Those extensions were fixed and modified by the users and generated thousands of forks and variations.
 Nowadays the extensions and modules find so dispersed that finding the right piece of code might be more difficult than coding a complete new solution from scratch, that kills the main benefits of the frameworks (saving time).

 If you need some common usage features (like a pop-down menu or an authorization model) they will be there, ready for you.
 No extensions required neither new coding practices learning curves.

 The single resources center (Yii website) and the centralized development really help in terms of finding what you need faster and keeps all features and codes in the same tracks and standards.
-Of course maintaining all those features working in harmony takes a lot of efforts so the developers can’t make significant upgrades or changes too often.
+Ofcourse maintaining all those features working in harmony takes a lot of efforts in the matter the developers can’t make significant upgrades or changes too often.

-What I really love on Yii2 is that the security features (authentication, authorization and other protections) are integrated in the core code, this is very important especially for larger enterprise services.
+What I really love on Yii2 that the security features (authentication, authorization and other protections) integrated in the core code, this shows very important especially for larger enterprise services.